ros2/ros2_documentation/source/Tutorials/Parameters/UnderstandingROS2Parameters.rst

 A parameter is a configuration value of a node.
 You can think of parameters as node settings.
-A node can store parameters as integers, floats, booleans, and lists.
+A node can store parameters as integers, floats, booleans, strings and lists.
 In ROS 2, each node maintains its own parameters.
 All parameters are dynamically reconfigurable, and built off of ROS 2 services.

 Prerequisites
 -------------

-This tutorial uses turtlesim.
+This tutorial uses the :ref:`turtlesim package <Turtlesim>`.
-.. link on turtlesim

-As always, don’t forget to source ROS 2 in **every new terminal you open.**
+As always, don’t forget to source ROS 2 in :ref:`every new terminal you open <ConfigROS2>`.

 Tasks
 -----